chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 #### XGBoost Model Training

-To train the XGBoost models and determine optimal parameters, go to `Code/Analysis/Imputation_Xgboost/Main/Training/` and run:
+To train the XGBoost models, determine optimal parameters, and estimate a final model using the best parameter combination, go to `Code/Analysis/Imputation_Xgboost/Main/Training/` and run:

 ```bash
 sbatch sbatch_models_training_imputation_xgboost.sh